rbamos/minecraft-ec2-ondemand/README.md

 ## Prerequesites
 1. You need an AWS account.
 2. You need a domain name with the domain or a subdomain on Route53 (Amazon's DNS service).
-3. You should have a decent understanding of Bash and how to set up a Minecraft server
+3. You should have a decent understanding of Bash and how to set up a Minecraft server .
 4. An understanding of AWS.
-This guide doesn't go into all the details for now (if you want more details, please file an issue so I know there's demand for it)
+This guide doesn't go into all the details for now (if you want more details, please file an issue so I know there's demand for it).

 ## Billing alert
 I've heard tons of horror stories about people getting surprise bills with AWS.
 Don't get caught floating a $500 bill